 What Is Shoulder Pain?

 Shoulder pain is one of the most common regional pain syndromes, affecting as many as 18 – 26% of adults in the U.S. Shoulder pain is often persistent and can be debilitating, reducing the range of motion and seriously impacting a person's ability to work, exercise, engage in hobbies, get good sleep, and even psychological well being.
-At Ospina Medical in Midtown Manhattan, Dr. Matthew Kohler and Dr. Rajivan Maniam, along with their experienced team, offer cutting-edge treatments for a wide range of shoulder issues, including pain from rotator cuff tears, frozen shoulder, and more.
+At Ospina Medical in Midtown Manhattan, Dr. Matthew Kohler, along with their experienced team, offers cutting-edge treatments for a wide range of shoulder issues, including pain from rotator cuff tears, frozen shoulder, and more.
 If you're experiencing shoulder pain, contact our office today to learn more about treatment options and schedule a private consultation.

 How Is Should Pain Treated?

 At Ospina Medical, we employ traditional treatments and ground-breaking alternative therapies that are customized for each patient's specific needs.
-These may include injecting medications to reduce pain and inflammation or the innovative Regenexx® treatment that uses PRP (platelet-rich plasma) injections to enhance the body's own ability to heal.
-During your consultation with Dr. Maniam or Dr. Kohler, they will examine your shoulder, listen to your medical history, and then be able to decide which treatment or combination of treatments is best to relieve your pain and begin the healing process.
+These may include injecting medications to reduce pain and inflammation or the innovative Regenexx® treatment that uses injections to enhance the body's own ability to heal.
+During your consultation with Dr. Kohler, he will examine your shoulder, listen to your medical history, and then be able to decide which treatment or combination of treatments is best to relieve your pain and begin the healing process.

 Two common shoulder issues we see are rotator cuff tears and frozen shoulder.